romanhaa/cerebroPrepare/README.md

 seurat <- addPercentMtRibo(seurat)
 seurat <- getMostExpressedGenes(seurat)
 seurat <- getMarkerGenes(seurat)
-seurat <- annotateMarkerGenes(seurat)
+seurat <- getPathwayEnrichment(seurat)
 ```

+## Credit

+* Pathway enrichment in marker genes is done through enrichR API (<https://github.com/wjawaid/enrichR>).
+I took the `enrichr` function and modified it to run in parallel (`future_lapply`) and not print status messages.

 ## To do

 * [x] Check if `biomaRt` package is available.
 * [x] Functions for `percent_MT` and `percent_ribo`.
-* [ ] Check if functions work.
-  * Export with and without generating optional data (most expressed genes, marker genes, annotation).
+* [x] Take function from `enrichR` package, remove messages and use `future_apply` to be even faster.
+  * Save together with `annotateMarkerGenes()`.
+  * Give credit to author of enrichr function.
+* [x] Export function should directly save the object.
-* [ ] Check if it works with "normal" Seurat object and one from Cerebro pipeline.
+* [ ] Calculate nUMI and nGene if not present?
+  * nUMI: `colSums(seurat@raw.data)`
+  * nGene: `colSums(seurat@raw.data != 0)`
+* [ ] Use `biomaRt` to get lists of mitochondrial and ribosomal genes.
+* [ ] Save as `.cerebro` and allow only that file extension to be loaded.
+  * User provides place to save file.
-* [ ] Check how Cerebro behaves with different input data.
+* [ ] Create Docker container for immediate access.

+## Testing

-  * 3 cases:
+* 3 cases for input:
   * "Naked" Seurat object.
     * Not pre-processed at all, with different column names for sample and column, an extra meta column, and t-SNE and UMAP.
   * Seurat object from our "old" scRNA-seq pipeline.
   * Seurat object from Cerebro pipeline.
     * Should be exactly like the output from the pipeline.
-* [ ] Calculate nUMI and nGene if not present?
-  * nUMI: `colSums(seurat@raw.data)`
-  * nGene: `colSums(seurat@raw.data != 0)`
-* [ ] Use `biomaRt` to get lists of mitochondrial and ribosomal genes.
-* [ ] Export function should directly save the object.
-* [ ] Save as `.cerebro` and allow only that file extension to be loaded.
-* [ ] Take function from `enrichR` package, remove messages and use `future_apply` to be even faster.
+* Other variables to test:
+  * Export with and without generating optional data (most expressed genes, marker genes, annotation).